yuenhuitian/imda-pofma/_regulations/0-protection-from-online-falsehoods-and-manipulation-act.md

 collection_name: regulations
 ---

-# Protection from Online Falsehoods and Manipulation Act
+# Protection from Online Falsehoods and Manipulation Act (POFMA)

+POFMA's primary tool to counter online falsehoods are the correction directions - these directions do not require the online falsehood to be removed.
+In more serious cases, a stop communication or disabling direction may be used.

-A direction can only be issued if:
+These directions can only be issued if:
-- There is a false statement of fact communicated in Singapore.
+- A false statement of fact has been or is being communicated in Singapore through the Internet; and
 - It is in the public interest to issue the direction.

-Click [here](/file/to/pofma/via/singapore/statues/online) to access POFMA via the Singapore Statues Online.
+Click to access the following via Singapore Statutes Online:
+1. [POFMA] (/file/to/pofma/via/singapore/statues/online)
+2. [POFMA Regulations] ((/file/to/pofma/via/singapore/statues/online)
+3. [POFMA Rules of Court] (/file/to/pofma/via/singapore/statues/online)